RaVeR76/BubbleBobbleBonkers/README.md

 I also want the user to feel they are interacting with Bob & Bub by adding good vibes comments but using their game name too .... to address them.

 * **Implementation**
 I didn't know how this was going to go when I first started to be honest.
-So I started with the header and added the Bubble Bobble Bunkers image.
+So I started with the header and added the <b>Bubble Bobble Bunkers</b> image.
 This originally was slightly different in that the Bonkers was more bubbly and not 3D.
 It was all different colours taken from the main image.
 I just felt it was too multi-coloured and not as pleasing on the eye as the current header image which I think is super cool by the way.
-A lot of unseen image editing was happening in the background of this whole project which I eally enjoy to be honest.
+A lot of unseen image editing was happening in the background of this whole project which I really enjoy to be honest.
 I then added a Bootstrap input and edited to suit.
-I put an event listener on it so that when the Game Name was input and the button pressed, it would start my handleSubmit function.
+I put an event listener on it so that when the Game Name was input and the button pressed, it would start my ```startBubChat function```.
-At first I was going to store this as a variable on the page and use it where ever needed but I realised that when I wanted it to use it in my gamezone it wouldn't work.
+At first I was going to store this as a variable on the page and use it where ever needed but I realised that when I wanted to use it in my gamezone it wouldn't work.
 This is when I came across the local storage option which I have used for a few variables throughout this game.
-So when the handle Submit function is called it first plays the Intro audio.
+So when the startBubChat function is called, it first plays the Intro audio.
 Next it assigns it a variable and stores the users name into local storage for use in the gamezone.
 It then resets two chat counters to zero.
 I needed this to happen because although I declare them at the start, if the chat has started and the person decides to input a new name or hit go then the chat would just have jumped to the next chat bubble depending on where the two counters were at.
 I'm sure there is a better way to do this but this works for me so I hope it's okay.
 Next the play button is made visible so the user can enter the gamezone.
 I also added the users name to the button so it looks like the gamezone is personally for them ... damn I am good sometimes ha ha:)
 Obviously, this function didn't start out this way as most actually don't I found with Javascript.
 You may have a basic form input function.
-Then you add wee things to happen of the back of it .... cool that !
+Then you add wee things to happen off the back of it .... cool that !
 Anyway, I noticed a lot of white space below my input so thought I'll use wee Bub to pop up and welcome the user.
-Then I thought ghet a wee speech bubble to make it look authentic which I found online and is credited in my credits.
+Then I thought get a wee speech bubble to make it look authentic which I found online and is accredited in my credits.
 Again, I edited it to suit my character position.
 Then I added wee Bob below and added some chat whcih escalated into some humour but always involving the user by name.
-The initiation of the chat starts when the same handleSubmit function was pressed above.
+The initiation of the chat starts when the same startBubChat function was pressed above.
 First Bub will appear and then Bob 2 seconds later, I used a timer for this within the function.
-I have an event listener on Bub so when he is clicked it calls the bubTalk function.
+I add an event listener on Bub so when he is clicked it calls the ```bubTalk function```.
 I had one on Bob but it created caos when he was pressed by accident.
-I add his at the end of the bubTalk function whilst removing Bubs listener.
-Then when Bob is pressed the bobTalk function is called which remove Bobs listener and adds Bubs back again.
+I add his at the end of the bubTalk function whilst removing Bubs event listener.
+Then when Bob is pressed the ```bobTalk function``` is called which remove Bobs event listener and adds Bubs back again.
 This sequence goes on until the end of the comedy chat.
 So while it is switching between Bub and Bob there is different chat text being displayed on screen depending on the Bub and Bob counters.
 I wrote the code this way becuse it works and I knew how to do it.
 There is probably a much simpler way and much shorter way but I'm still learning and it works at the end of the day.
-I have used the gameName variable that stores the users name throughout the chat as to make them feel welcome and part of the BBB club.
+I have used the <b>gameName</b> variable that stores the users name throughout the chat as to make them feel welcome and part of the BBB club.
-I also use the gameNAme in the gamezone to interact with the user when they are playing the game and give them personal encouragement.
+I also use the gameName in the gamezone to interact with the user when they are playing the game and give them personal encouragement.
 I think it works really well throughout the game.
 I set the maximum character length to eight because anymore would take up too much space within the game.
-I also did my personal test in it by using the WWWWWWWW (largest name length imo) as a name and made sure it worked perfectly throughout the game.
+I also did my personal test in it, by using the WWWWWWWW (largest name length imo) as a name and made sure it worked perfectly throughout the game.
-I also added the effect of only the character talking has their speech bubble displayed which I though makes it look far better.
-I did this wee mod at the last minute but I was very pleased with the overall effect it had on the chat animation between them.
-Before both speech bubbles where always there and only the text changed which made it look very stagnant.
+I also added the effect of only the character talking has their speech bubble displayed which I thought makes it look far better.
+I did this wee mod at the last minute but I was very pleased with the overall effect it had on the chat animation between the two characters.
+Previously, both speech bubbles where always there and only the text changed which made it look very stagnant.
 A few tweaks here and there to get this right and keep them from chatting over each other or freezing because the counters are out of sync.
-I also added the audio later on which I think works really well with it.
-Believe it or not, this is the original Name Register music from the actual orginal game.
+I also added the audio later on which I think works really well with it too.
+Believe it or not, this is the original Name Register music from the actual original game.
 As is the gamezone theme music and the other wee audio clips.
 Although in the arcade version, the name register was at the end for putting your initials (3 characters) in for a high score, as far as I can remember.
 I love the wee tune to be honest.